Penny Stock Scam

 This penny stock scam can backfire on the small company forcing it to fold if the stock irrecoverably plummets after a marketeer scheme.
 That is a risk that good speculative unnoticed companies take when enlisting such advertising services.

-• The marketeers win big time from this kind of penny stock scam not only from payouts by the organizations or penny stock companies who hired them, if that is the case, but also from buying shares at lows and selling them at highs after they are done promoting the company.
+• The marketeers win big time from this kind of penny stock scam not only from payouts by the organizations or penny stock companies who hired them, if that is the case, but also from buying shares at lows and selling them at highs after they are done promoting the company to naïve traders.

-• Most of the investors who bought a penny stock scam or scheme lose all or most of their investments to the penny stock scam promoters.
+• Most of the investors or traders who bought a penny stock on a scam or scheme lose all or most of their investments to the penny stock scam promoters.

 • Trillions of dollars are taken from investors annually who are duped into buying shares of companies these scam artists promote, particularly in this type of penny stock scam - the Pump and Dump.